KajavathananM/SSDAssignment2/README.md

 <h2>Testing</h2>

 Use  debugger in Visual Studio to monitor values in Owin Implementation of OAuth.
-Postman a rest client can be used to monitor Http Request or response body for implemented Rest Service.
+Postman a  software tool can be used to monitor Http Request or response body for implemented Rest Service API calls.